Oct 5, 2020 to Jan 15, 2021

 Our top-tier software engineering alumni work at some of the top tech companies:

-Hack Reactor’s immersive online coding bootcamp, available as a full-time or part-time program, takes the same curriculum from Hack Reactor’s onsite immersive bootcamp and makes it accessible to remote students across the world.
-You'll learn from instructors face-to-face over cloud-based live chat software.
-You’ll pair program with classmates throughout the course, so you're never working alone.
-We provide private access to teachers, a Help Desk that's always ready to answer your questions, and a strong peer community; all immediately available through messaging and live web chat.
-Hack Reactor Remote is an online coding bootcamp program like no other.
+Hack Reactor’s immersive online coding bootcamp, available as a full-time or part-time program, takes the same curriculum from Hack Reactor’s onsite immersive coding bootcamp and makes it accessible to remote students across the world.
+You'll learn from instructors face-to-face over cloud-based live chat software, pair program with classmates almost every day of the course, and have the option to socialize during special after-hours events.
+We provide private access to teachers and mentors, a Help Desk that's always ready to answer your questions, and a strong peer community; all immediately available through messaging and live webchat.

 Watch dated, pre-recorded instructional videos without live instruction.